earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 ModuleNotFoundError: No module named 'mergefast.core'
 ~~~

-Nope, not yet.
+Oh no. More work to do.
 You see we have our `mergefast` package, but we need to compile our `core` module.

 ~~~{.bash caption=">_"}
 > python setup.py build_ext --inplace